core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 As needed, authors of YANG modules can assign SIDs to their YANG modules.
 In order to do that, they should first obtain a SID range from a registry and use that range to assign or generate SIDs to items of their YANG module.
+The assignments can then be stored in a ".sid" file.
 For example how this could be achieved, please refer to {{sid-lifecycle-ex}}.

-Registration of the .sid file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
-Different registries might have different requirements for the registration and publication of the “.sid“ files.
+Registration of the ".sid" file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
+Different registries might have different requirements for the registration and publication of the ".sid" files.
 For diagram of one of the possibilities, please refer to the activity diagram on {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.

-Each time a YANG module or one of its imported module(s) or included sub-module(s) is updated, the ".sid" file MAY need to be updated.
-This update SHOULD be performed using an automated tool.
+Each time a YANG module or one of its imported module(s) or included sub-module(s) is updated, a new ".sid" file MAY need to be created.
+All the SIDs present in the previous version of the ".sid" file MUST be present in the new version as well.
+The creation of this new version of the ".sid" file SHOULD be performed using an automated tool.

 If a new revision requires more SIDs than initially allocated, a new SID range MUST be added to the 'assignment-ranges' as defined in {{sid-file-format}}.